rackerlabs/support-how-to/content/rackspace-intelligence/create-a-custom-intelligence-dashboard.md

    - **All Alerts (Last 7 Days) Shows a list of all alerts that triggered in the last 7 days**

 3. After you have selected the type of alerts you want the widget to show, click **Preview**.
 A preview of the widget appears under the selection table.

-4. Enter a name for your widget, and then select either **Add Graph** to add the widget to your custom dashboard, or **Add and View Graph** to immediately view your created widget on the custom dashboard.
+4. Enter a name for your widget.
+5. Select either **Add Graph** to add the widget to your custom dashboard, or **Add and View Graph** to immediately view your created widget on the custom dashboard.

 ### Access and edit a custom dashboard